qdrant/docs/qdrant/v0.7.x/filtering.md

 ```

 The simplest kind of condition is one that checks if the stored value equals the given one.
 If several values are stored, at least one of them should match the condition.
-You can apply it to payloads of type `keyword` or `integer`.
+You can apply it to [keyword](../payload/#keyword) and [integer](../payload/#integer) payloads.

 ### Range